AishwaryGhadle/covid19-xray-detection/README.md

 ## 📌 Overview

 This project implements a deep learning model to detect COVID-19 infection from chest X-ray images.
-The system classifies images into categories such as COVID-19, Normal, and Viral Pneumonia.

 ---

 ## ❗ Problem Statement

-To build an automated system that can accurately detect COVID-19 from chest X-ray images using deep learning techniques.
+To detect whether a patient is COVID-19 positive using X-ray images and deep learning.

 ---